‘General Hospital’ Spoilers For Monday Feb 20: Nelle Reveals Cheating Truth

 General Hospital spoilers tease that Jason Morgan (Billy Miller) chats up Sonny who shares his concern about naughty Nelle.
 Sonny is certain she’s up to something so Jason tells Sonny to come clean to Carly before Nelle slips up and tells her boss about the one night stand.

 That’s not all the romance afoot.
 GH spoilers reveal Ned Ashton (Wally Kurth) is ready to change his life.
 Ned tells his mama Tracy Quartermaine (Jane Elliot) he wants to marry Olivia Falconeri (Lisa LoCicero).
-Tracy has a sore spot with his GF so we’ll see how that goes.
+Tracy has a sore spot with his girlfriend so we’ll see how that goes.

 Proposal And Suspicions